|

 • business income definition

-3. The total amount of money your business makes in a year after all factors such as revenue, salaries and any other expenses have been accounted for.
-Usually this number is found on the final page of a company’s tax return.
-It does not include amounts that are designated for future commitments or amounts that have not yet been paid out to the owner or shareholders.
+3. The total amount of money your business makes in a year after all factors such as revenue, salaries, and other expenses have been accounted for.
+Usually, this number is found on the final page of a company’s tax return.
+It does not include amounts designated for future commitments or amounts not yet paid out to the owner or shareholders.

 • A Business Income Insurance Coverage Form